 As a thought leader in simulation for healthcare education, USAHS was recently invited to demonstrate our simulation technology and best practices to members of the Welsh government.
 Seven commissioners from the department that regulates education in Wales joined USAHS simulation experts over videoconference to view a two-hour showcase of our face-to-face and virtual simulation methods.
 The demonstration highlighted the state-of-the-art equipment in the Center for Innovative Clinical Practice (CICP) on our campus in St. Augustine, Florida, where entry-level rehabilitative sciences students work together across disciplines to solve clinical problems for mock patients.

 The unlikely partnership between USAHS and the Welsh officials evolved through the connections of Helen Carey, PhD, MSc Adv OT, OTR/L, who joined St. Augustine’s occupational therapy faculty as an associate professor in March 2020.
 Dr. Carey came to us from Glyndwr University in Wales, where she worked closely with Welsh specialists in education simulation.
+Recently, Dr. Helen Carey has been promoted to Interim Academic Program Director of the OT programs on the St. Augustine, FL campus.

 During her years at Glyndwr, Dr. Carey also served as a guest faculty member at USAHS, collaborating from 2017 to 2020 with former faculty member Kelly Layne, OTD, MOT.
 The two professors ran synchronized case study sessions that helped their students gain insight into the occupational therapy context of their respective countries.
 They began using a Double 3 telepresence robot during simulations to show students this innovation in telehealth technology.
 Double robots are now a feature of all USAHS simulation labs.
 Hearing about this use of robotics in simulation particularly sparked the Welsh commissioners’ interest.